-Today in a historic announcement, President-elect Biden nominated Representative Deb Haaland from New Mexico’s 1st Congressional District to serve as Secretary of Interior.
-If confirmed, Rep. Haaland would be the first Native American, and only the third woman, to serve in this role.
+Today the Senate confirmed Representative Deb Haaland from New Mexico’s 1st Congressional District to serve as Secretary of Interior.
+Rep. Haaland is the first Native American, and only the third woman, to serve in this role.

 The Secretary of the Interior oversees a vast amount of the nation’s public lands, wildlife, and industrial development.
 This appointment is a critical opportunity to enact policies that combat the climate crisis, conserve our public lands in partnership with Indigenous tribes, and strengthen protections for endangered species.

 What is Representative Deb Haaland’s track record on environmental protection?

 - In Congress, Rep. Haaland has been a strong advocate for environmental justice priorities, most recently leading the fight to require the Department of Interior to conduct a report on how its activities impact environmental justice communities.

 - Rep. Haaland leads the 30x30 effort in the House, a major conservation plan to protect 30% of land and ocean in the US by 2030.

 - Rep. Haaland introduced the ANTIQUITIES Act, a bill that would greatly expand National Monuments of great ecological and cultural value.

 - Haaland has strongly opposed fossil fuel industry interests, taking the bold position to meaningfully limit all forms of oil and gas drilling on public lands.